mdoradom/SecondBrain/content/Resources/Research/matrix-evaluation-in-c.md

 ## Performance Evaluation

 It's very important to know how to evaluate the performance of out codes.
 Know how much time out code takes.
-In my personal context ( #gamedev ) it is imperative since this defines the performance of our games.
+In my personal context ( [[tags/gamedev]] ) it is imperative since this defines the performance of our games.

 Measuring the time it takes to execute a piece of code is relatively simple if we define a function `captureTime` that works as a stopwatch: